⏰ Whenever

 Arrow

 Pendulum arrived on the scene in 2016, promising better DST-handling, as well as improved performance.
 However, it only fixes some DST-related pitfalls, and its performance has significantly degraded over time.
-Additionally, it hasn’t been actively maintained since a breaking 3.0 release last year.
+Additionally, it’s in a long maintenance slump with only two releases in the last four years, while many serious and long-standing issues remain unaddressed.

 >>> from whenever import (